 Rate limiting: Too many requests from one IP triggers blocks that Cloudscraper can't bypass.

-Here's a production-ready scraper combining best practices:
+Here's a complete production-ready scraper combining all best practices:

 import cloudscraper